cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/xds.md

 ### Limited support for Service Governance
 Current version only support Service Discovery, Traffic route and Timeout Configuration via xDS on the client-side.

-Other features supported via xDS, including Load Balancing, Rate Limit and Retry etc, will be added in the future.
+Other features supported via xDS, including Load Balancing, Rate Limit and Retry etc., will be added in the future.

 ## Dependencies